nikolaskagiafas/arduino_thermostat/README.md

-# arduino_thermostat
+# Abstract
-Thermostat-thermometer with Arduino microcontroller
+Creating an intelligent thermostat-thermometer with Arduino microcontroller, Open Project in the course of Microprocessors and Peripherals.